 IT’S A BEST BUY BECAUSE:

-With its peppy engine, sleek styling, and agile driving personality, the CX-3 might be the sportiest of the current batch of subcompact SUVs—and its fuel economy and interior quality are also among the best in the class.
+With its peppy engine, sleek styling, and agile driving personality, the CX-3 is among the sportiest of the current batch of subcompact SUVs—and its fuel economy and interior quality are also among the best in the class.

-Swoopy styling is prioritized over rear-seat room and cargo room, and some infotainment functions are more complicated than they should be.
+Swoopy styling is prioritized over passenger space and cargo room, and some infotainment functions are more complicated than they should be.

-The line-topping Grand Touring model includes a novel, class-exclusive feature: a heads-up instrument display that powers up out of the top of the dashboard.
+The line-topping Grand Touring model includes a novel, unusual-for-the-class feature: a head-up instrument display that powers up out of the top of the dashboard.

 WHAT IS IT?

 The CX-3 is Mazda’s subcompact SUV; it slots below the compact CX-5 SUV in Mazda’s lineup.
 The sole powertrain is a 146-horsepower 2.0-liter 4-cylinder connected to a 6-speed automatic transmission.
 Trim levels ascend through base Sport, midline Touring, and top-dog Grand Touring models, all of which are available with front-wheel drive or all-wheel drive.
 Available features include keyless entry and starting, heated front seats, adaptive LED headlights, blind-spot monitor with rear cross-traffic alert, and 18-inch wheels in place of 16s.
-An i-Activsense package for Grand Touring models includes adaptive cruise control, lane-departure warning, and a forward-collision mitigation system with automatic braking.
+A GT Premium Package for Grand Touring models includes adaptive cruise control, lane-departure warning, a forward-collision mitigation system, and (new for 2018) a heated steering wheel and 2-position driver-seat memory.

 VALUE IN CLASS